 Aloha United Way 211 is Hawaii's only comprehensive, statewide community information and referral service.
 211 offers help finding food, shelter, drug treatment, childcare, job training and much more.
-Dialing 2-1-1 is free for all islands 24 hours a day, and all calls are confidential.
+Dialing 2-1-1 is free for all islands during normal business hours, and all calls are confidential.

 4,000 Community Resources at your fingertips

 Aloha United Way launched 211 for Hawaii on July 16, 2002, becoming only the second state in the nation to offer the service statewide.
-People can dial 2-1-1 to find or give help 24 hours a day, 7 days a week.
+People can dial 2-1-1 to find or give help during normal business hours.
 You can also access the 211 database online.

 Professional information and referral specialists assist callers in finding help for such complex issues as substance abuse, domestic violence, financial problems and much more.
 Some people can also call 211 looking for volunteer opportunities.